-Chrissy Teigen Announces The Gender Of Her Baby At The Grammys
+Chrissy Teigen Tells The World At The Grammys That She's Having A Boy

 “Luna, what’s in here?”
 Teigen asked, pointing to her stomach, while Luna excitedly said, “BB!”

-Teigen told fans that she and Legend had twenty eggs fertilized, but their first IVF attempt was not a success.
+Teigen told fans that she and Legend had 20 eggs fertilized, but their first IVF attempt was not a success.

 “The first little girl didn’t work, and then the second is Luna.
 And now, a baby boy.”